moss-l/bhs-js-testing/NOTES.md

 10.000 ⟹ 10
 ```

-Similarly strings which are written enclosed in quotation marks can be
+Similarly strings are written enclosed in quotation marks but can be
 written with either double (`"`) or single (`'`) quotation marks
 without changing the value.